Location: San Francisco, CA, United States (Onsite)

-Being part of Air Canada is to become part of an iconic Canadian symbol, recently ranked the best Airline in North America.
+Being part of Air Canada is to become part of an iconic Canadian symbol.
+Are you passionate about reaching new heights, teamwork and making a meaningful contribution?
 Let your career take flight by joining our diverse and vibrant team at the leading edge of passenger aviation.

 - Deal directly with the public, other airlines, agencies and Company employees by providing Cargo customer services in a manner prescribed by the Company.